 Families & BBQ Parties

 Want something everyone from ages 8 to 80 can enjoy?
-BBQ Trivia, Survey Says, and Tic-Tac-Toe are crowd-pleasers that need zero setup.
+BBQ Trivia, Survey Says, and Tic-Tac-Toe are crowd-pleasers that need zero setup and no app download.

 Start the PartyTeachers & Classrooms

-Hangman, Tic-Tac-Toe, and the Wheel cover history, symbols, and heritage in a way students actually engage with.
-No prep required.
+Hangman, Tic-Tac-Toe, and the Wheel cover Memorial Day history, symbols, and heritage in a way students actually engage with.
+No prep or account required to play.

-The Fusion Game and Grid give you structured rounds, clear scoring, and enough content for a 45-minute team event – remote or in-person.
+Looking for a Memorial Day office activity that works in-person or remote?
+The Fusion Game and Grid give structured rounds, clear scoring, and enough content for a 45-minute team event on any video call.

 Run a Team EventEvent Planners